enheragu/tem_hum_map_tracker/README.md

     config: "./config/config.yaml"
     ntfy_topic: "topic_name"
     log_path: "./logs"

-    # How many hours the heater should be on during each day
-    # [monday, tuesday, wednesday, ..., saturday, sunday]
-    on_hours: [2,2,2,2,2,4,4]
 ```

 Note that `ntfy_topic` can be set as `None` to completely deactivate push notifications.